lowRISC/opentitan/hw/ip/i2c/doc/_index.md

 <sup>1</sup> lowRISC is avoiding the fraught terms master/slave and defaulting to host/target where applicable.

 <sup>2</sup> The target is only compatible with hosts that support clock stretching.
+For hosts that do not support clock stretching, it is expected that there must be an additional protocol to guarantee there is always sufficient space and data.
+These protocols are not in scope of this document.

 ## Description

 This IP block implements the [I2C specification](https://www.nxp.com/docs/en/user-guide/UM10204.pdf), though with some variation in nomenclature.
 For the purposes of this document, a "I2C Host" meets the specifications put forth for a "Master" device.
 Furthermore, a device which meets the specifications put forward for an I2C "Slave" device is here referred to as an "I2C Target" or "I2C Target Device".